RobertHJones/Yoga-Project-Frontend/Plan.md

 UseEffect to make featured pose upon landing using random number search

-Other fetch requests depending on what data is entered

 Sort out z-index/styling so that you can view drop down with images there

-Select individual pose from list
+Select individual pose from list - put id onto image and then onpress?